minetest-mods-camp/arena_lib/README.md

 ```
 in your init.lua.

-For a in-depth understanding of what you can do with the library, have a look at the API document (TODO).
+4) For a in-depth understanding of what you can do with the library, have a look at the [full documentation](https://gitlab.com/zughy-friends-minetest/arena_lib/-/blob/master/DOCS.md).

 ### Dependencies
 [signs_lib](https://gitlab.com/VanessaE/signs_lib) by Vanessa Dannenberg